Yaozhuwa/easy-typing-obsidian/README.md

 **Automatic text formatting takes effect immediately during editing by default**.
 You can also turn off the option of automatic text formatting during editing in settings.
 You can also use the plugin command to format the full text of the current article, the current line, or the currently selected area.

 **Edit Enhance**.
 For example, entering two '￥' consecutively will become `$$`, and positioning the cursor in the middle, entering two `【` will become `[[|]]`.
 In many cases, Chinese users do not need to switch input methods to get a smooth writing experience in OBSIDIAN!
 The Edit Enhance features including 1.
 Automatic pairing/deletion of symbols; 2.
 Symbol editing enhancement of selected text; 3.
 Continuous full width symbol to half width symbol; 4.
-Obsidian syntax related editing enhancements.
-This plugin also supports user-defined conversion rules, which is highly playable.
+Obsidian syntax related editing enhancements. **This plugin also supports customizable conversion rules, which is highly playable.**

-This plugin also supports customizable conversion rules, which is highly playable.

 Note: This plugin is designed for the mixed input of Chinese and English in OBSIDIAN, and may not be effective for other languages.